 This is an area of debate within the dental community.
 While teeth whitening toothpaste improves the whiteness of your teeth, they can take longer than desired to have an impact.
 During long term use, sensitivity dramatically increases.
 Dr. Emma Wu & Associates offers professional teeth whitening services with results that are instant.
 While sensitivity increases for a short period of time, patients’ teeth feel normal again but much whiter within a few weeks.

 How effective are toothpastes that are made for sensitive teeth?

 Over the counter toothpaste that claims to reduce sensitive teeth are proven to work if used persistently.
 Again, continue to look for the ADA seal of approval and 1000 parts per million of fluoride.
 If you do not get results after using a toothpaste designed for sensitive teeth, contact Dr. Emma Wu today.
 We can recommend and prescribe prescription-strength toothpaste designed for treating patients with sensitive teeth.

 Dr. Emma Wu & Associates: The area leading cosmetic and general restorative Dentist in Massachusetts.

 Need advice on the right tooth past to choose for your oral health?
 Looking to improve the look of your teeth?
 Contact Dr. Emma Wu today.
-We are Massachusetts leading cosmetic and restorative dental office in the state with two offices in Danvers and North Andover.
+We are Massachusetts leading cosmetic and restorative dental office in the state in North Andover.